Kariyilakkattu Pole: Plot

-He is told about a relation between Harikrishnan and Shilpa.
-He is not able to figure out whether the relationship is paternal or romantic.
+Later, he is told more about the relation between Harikrishnan and Shilpa by Shilpa's mother and that she would visit him a lot.
+He is not able to figure out whether the relationship is purely paternal, seeing as she does not have a father figure in her life, or romantic.
 Shilpa breaks down and tells him that Harikrishnan was like an uncle and guide for her, but somehow her mother could not digest their relationship.
 Achuthankutty then uncovers Harikrishnan's past from Shilpa's mother.